History of Harford Bridge Park

 The original bridge was built around 1290-1300 and the arch nearest to the village remains with the destroyed arches rebuilt in 1892; the difference in construction is noticeable.
 The river along the boundary has several deep holding-pools for salmon and trout.

 In 1985 the Williamsons took on Harford Bridge Park from the Plumptre family.
-For more than 25 years we have built on the foundations of a park that was first developed from the late 1940's by Major & Mrs Plumptre.
+Over 35 years we have built on the foundations of a park that was first developed from the late 1940's by Major & Mrs Plumptre.

 Our business strategy has always been to re-invest profits into the park's landscape and facilities so that guests achieve maximum value and enjoyment.
 We have strong belief in the ethos and values of sustainable tourism.

 Sustainable Tourism is all about finding the right balance between welcoming visitors, and making a low impact on the environment.